siddii/bootstrap-calendar/README.md

 bootstrap-calendar
 ==================

-A simple Bootstrap plugin for Calendar functionalities.
+A simple calendar plugin for Bootstrap.